 When you can identify your values and make choices that align with them, life suddenly becomes a little easier.
 But when you’re running on autopilot and not allowing your values to coincide with your choices, you can find yourself becoming incredibly unhappy, and maybe you don’t know why.

 Now it’s the end of the month and bills are due.
-Perhaps it would be really helpful to have that money back, so it’s created stress.
+Perhaps it would be really helpful to have that money back, so it has created stress.
 That disconnect stems from living a life that doesn’t correlate with your core values.

 When you begin to make those choices that seem small at the time knowing what you find valuable, you begin to feel less stress in other aspects of your life.
-This has a snowball effect that leads to continued better choices and prolonged stress-free existence.
+This has a snowball effect that leads to better choices and prolonged stress-free existence.
 And the best part is, there’s no hard work needed, just some introspection and self-awareness.

 How Do We Find Our Personal Values?

 Core values are important to us.
-By figuring out the things which matter to us most, we can lead a better life.
-Here are two ways to find out your personal values:
+By figuring out the things that matter to us most, we can lead a better life.

-Knowing your core values can certainly sync up with your morals.
+Knowing your core values can certainly sync up with your morals, which you likely already have a good handle on.
 After all, your values have a direct impact on your standards of behavior.

 Think about it: if it is morally important to you to arrive at your workplace and focus on nothing but work on company time, it will also be true that being an honest and efficient employee is a value you carry to every job you occupy.

-Maybe you’re the kind of partner who puts their phone away when on a date.
-This probably means you are a morally loyal person and want to ensure your partner knows you value time with them.
+If you’re the kind of partner who puts their phone away when on a date, this probably means you are a morally loyal person and want to ensure your partner knows you value time with them.